amiaopensource/av-python-carpentry/_episodes/05-movetranscode.md

 ~~~
 {: .language-python}

-Now we can unleash a loop on this problem.
+Finally, let's use a loop to do this for all of the existing service files.

 ~~~
 mp4_list = glob.glob(os.path.join(video_dir, '**', '*mp4'))